 If you’re sharing your show on multiple channels and through multiple campaigns, UTM codes can help you easily segment your data in Google Analytics to track show performance.
 The key to making the most of UTM codes is to be consistent.
 You’ll want your entire team to use the same naming convention and letter case for the various fields.

-We highly recommend building a dedicated analytics dashboard to track show performance from launch and beyond.
+We highly recommend building a dedicated analytics dashboard to track show performance starting with your launch.
 This can be a dashboard in a free solution like Google Analytics or something more robust like Databox that pulls in data from multiple sources.
 Talk to the teams involved with the launch and figure out what metrics are important.
-Then, figure out a way to pull all of this data together into one place for easy monitoring and greater transparency.
+Then, figure out which toolwill pull all of that data together into one place for easy monitoring and greater transparency.

-The best marketing campaigns include multiple touch points to keep your content top-of-mind.
-Think through all of your marketing channels and take the time to plan meaningful and engaging communications from launch day and beyond.
+The best marketing campaigns include multiple touchpoints to keep your content top of mind.
+Think through all of your available marketing channels and take the time to plan meaningful and engaging communications that will bring people in starting on launch day and continue afterward.

 “People have to hear something over and over again before they actually pay attention to it, so don’t be afraid to cross-promote things.
 Your content should really be 20% creation, 80% promotion.
 80% of your energy should be on how you promote it.”David Cancel

 There you have it — our complete guide to show promotion.
 Hungry for more?
-Be sure to watch Show Business for access to our stand-alone show promotion checklist.
-Register for free!
+Hungry for more?
+Be sure to watch Show Business for access to our free, standalone show promotion checklist.